Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Keep in mind, you must book a paid stay directly through Hilton (not a third-party site like Orbitz or Expedia) to earn points for the stay and reset the expiration clock.

 If you have one of the Amex Hilton credit cards (and use it at least once every 12 months), you’ll never have to worry about your Hilton points expiring.
-Currently, all of these cards have big welcome bonuses, so it’s a great time to apply:
+See current welcome offers below:

-- Hilton Honors American Express Card – 90,000 Hilton points after spending $2,000 in the first three months of account opening (limited time through August 28, 2019)
+• Hilton Honors American Express Surpass® Card — Earn 130,000 Hilton Honors bonus points after you spend $2,000 in purchases on the card in the first three months of card membership.
+Terms apply.

-- Hilton Honors Aspire Card from American Express — 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening
+• Hilton Honors American Express Aspire Card — 150,000 Hilton bonus points after spending $4,000 on purchases within the first three months of account opening.
+Terms apply.

-The information for the Hilton Honors Business card has been collected independently by Million Mile Secrets.
+The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Keep in mind, you can only earn the welcome bonus on each specific Amex card once, per person, per lifetime.
 So if you’ve had the Hilton Honors American Express Card in the past, for example, you’re not eligible for the bonus on that card again (but you can still earn the bonus on any of the other cards).